 According to the American College of Obstetricians and Gynecologists (ACOG), women who are pregnant should ideally aim to get at least 150 minutes of moderate aerobic activity every week.
 This could mean going for a power walk or even doing some household chores like gardening — anything to get your heart rate elevated, but not to the extent where you can no longer talk.

 While working out in some capacity is good for your overall health regardless of whether or not you’re pregnant, exercise can have specific benefits for those who are expecting.
-For example, keeping active can help reduce the risk of:
+For example, keeping active can help:

 - Increase blood flow, which helps to strengthen your heart and blood vessels